How I figured out “the missing link” of Amazon bookselling, and the REAL secret of how to find profitable books to resell

 - Profits are directly tied into speed and quality of your scanning.

 - Value is not accidental – there are patterns.

-If you’re not there yet, your goal should be to get to Level Three as quickly as possible.
+If you’re not there yet, your goal as an Amazon seller should be to get to Level Three as quickly as possible.

 The answer is in getting very clear about the principles that drive value.

 Again, this isn’t sexy and this isn’t popular.
 But it is a fact.
 And mastering it will make you a lot of money.